GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ## The Flask App

-Our Flask app just responds to `PUT` requests to create users, and `GET` requests to read users and respond to health checks.
-You can see it in full in the GitHub repo.
-It's very simple: the only real gotcha is that Flask, by default, will listen only on the loopback address, which will prevent any connections from outside the Flask app’s container.
-To fix that, explicitly tell Flask to listen on `0.0.0.0` instead.
+The Flask app is a simple user-management service.
+It responds to `PUT` requests to create users, and to `GET` requests to read users and respond to health checks.
+Each user has a UUID, a `username`, a `fullname`, and a `password`.
+The UUID is auto-generated, and the `password` is never returned on fetch.

+You can see the app in full in the GitHub repo.
+It's very simple: the only real gotcha is that if you don't explicitly tell Flask to listen on '0.0.0.0', it will default to listening on the loopback address, and you won't be able to talk to it from elsewhere in the cluster!

 Building a Flask app into a Docker image is relatively straightforward.
 The biggest question is which image to use as a base, but if you already know you're going to be using Envoy later, the easiest thing is just to base the image on the `lyft/envoy` image.
 So the Dockerfile (sans comments) ends up looking like this: